 The adopting release for Commission guidance and revisions to the cross-border tender offer, exchange offer, rights offerings, and business combination rules and beneficial ownership reporting rules for certain foreign institutions can be found on the Securities and Exchange Commission’s website at http://www.sec.gov/rules/final/2008/33-8957.pdf.

 Form S-4, Form F-4, Form, F-X, Form CB, Schedule 13G, and Schedule TO can be accessed from http://www.sec.gov/about/forms/secforms.htm.

 Contacting the SEC

 The Securities and Exchange Commission’s Division of Corporation Finance is happy to assist small companies with questions regarding changes to the cross-border exemptions for business combinations and rights offerings.
 The Division’s Office of Mergers and Acquisitions answers questions submitted by e-mail and telephone.
-You can contact the Office of Mergers and Acquisitions at (202) 551-3440 or by on-line form at https://www.sec.gov/forms/corp_fin_interpretive.
-Questions on other matters concerning small entities may be directed to the Division’s Office of Small Business Policy by e-mail at email@example.com, or by telephone at (202) 551-3460.
+You can contact the Office of Mergers and Acquisitions at (202) 551-3440 or online.
+Questions on other matters concerning small entities may be directed to the Division’s Office of Small Business Policy at (202) 551-3460 or online.

 1 This guide was prepared by the staff of the U.S. Securities and Exchange Commission as a “small entity compliance guide” under Section 212 of the Small Business Regulatory Enforcement Fairness Act of 1996, as amended.
 The guide summarizes and explains rules adopted by the SEC, but is not a substitute for any rule itself.
 Only the rule itself can provide complete and definitive information regarding its requirements.